4d/docs/website/translated_docs/es/REST/{dataClass}.md

 Returns the data for the specific entity defined by the dataclass's primary key, *e.g.*, `Company(22) or Company("IT0911AB2200")`

-### Description
+### Descripción

 By passing the dataclass and a key, you can retrieve all the public information for that entity.
-The key is the value in the attribute defined as the Primary Key for your dataclass.
+La clave es el valor del atributo definido como llave primaria para su clase de datos.
 For more information about defining a primary key, refer to the **Modifying the Primary Key** section in the **Data Model Editor**.

 For more information about the data returned, refer to [{datastoreClass}](#datastoreclass).

 If you want to specify which attributes you want to return, define them using the following syntax [{attribute1, attribute2, ...}](manData.md##selecting-attributes-to-get).
-For example:
+Por ejemplo:

  `GET  /rest/Company(1)/name,address`